 The Medical School and Department of Surgery of the University of California, Davis, offer advanced training in surgical critical care in a fellowship accredited by the American Committee for Graduate Medical Education and the Residency Review Committee for Surgery.
-The Surgical Critical Care fellowship was most recently reevaluated in 2010 by the ACGME and provided a full five-year accreditation and awarded a special commendation for the program quality.
-Two positions are offered and the fellowship is designed to last for one year.
+Surgical Critical Care fellowship was most recently awarded a special commendation for the program quality.
+Three positions are offered and the fellowship is designed to last for one year.
 Those with a desire for additional training or interests in basic science or clinical research may elect to continue for an additional year.
 Fellows will qualify to sit for the American Board of Surgery's Certificate of Added Qualifications in Surgical Critical Care.

 UC Davis Medical Center, Department of Surgery

 The UC Davis Medical Center is the only academic, tertiary care referral center for all of inland Northern California.
 The Department of Surgery provides comprehensive service for complex surgical problems in gastrointestinal, vascular, oncologic and endocrine surgery.
 There are active clinical and academic programs in both pediatric and adult cardiac surgery.
 The 631-bed hospital also contains the only Burn Unit in the area and is the sole Level I trauma center for a catchment population of over two million people.
 The medical center has critical care units dedicated to neonatology, pediatrics, medicine, cardiology, burns, neurosurgery, general and vascular surgery, cardiothoracic surgery and trauma.
 There are a total of over 100 intensive care unit beds, which is a reflection of the medical center's role as a major regional referral center for complex critical care, trauma, and burns.

 Surgical services carry a daily critical care census of 40-70 patients, with a variety of admitting diagnoses: